Kids can have a great time exploring the natural and cultural resources at Sitka National Historical Park with their families and friends!

 Children of all ages can explore the park as Junior Rangers!
 Steps to becoming a Sitka NHP Junior Ranger:

-Step 1: Pick up the Junior Ranger Activity booklet at the visitor center front desk or Russian Bishop’s House.
+Step 1: Pick up the Junior Ranger Activity booklet at the visitor center front desk or Russian Bishop’s House -- Or download it here and send it in!

 Step 2: Complete the age-based activities outlined in the Junior Ranger booklet.